Christini-Lab/iPSC-genetic-algorithm/README.md

     tournament_size=4)
 ```

-4. Run the experiment by calling the `run_param_tuning_experiment` function.
+4. Run the experiment by calling the `run_param_tuning_experiment` function, which is in `parameter_tuning_experiments.py`.
 ```
 parameter_tuning_experiments.run_param_tuning_experiment(
         config=SAP_CONFIG,
         with_output=True)
 ```

-Together, with imports, your `main.py` should look like this (if using a SAP as model output).
+Together, including imports, your `main.py` should look like this (if using a SAP as model output).
 ```
 import parameter_tuning_experiments
 import protocols